 In Washington, the family court enters child support orders in divorce, legal separation, and parenting plan cases.
 This can include support for minor children as well as support for college.
 These cases are generally heard in Tacoma when the parties and children are Pierce County residents.
 People are understandably concerned about how much child support they will receive or be ordered to pay.
 In Washington, the family court is required to use a formula set forth in the child support worksheets.
 The court then has discretion to award a deviation in child support based upon different factors in the statute.
 Among the many reasons for a deviation are children who are supported from other relationships and a parent having a significant amount of time with the children.
 A deviation can be either an increase or more commonly, a decrease from the standard calculation in the child support worksheets.
 These cases can be complex and fact specific.
-Our Pierce County family law attorneys are here to help you to determine what child support should be as well as any potential deviation.
+The divorce attorneys at Seacoma Law, PLLC in Tacoma are here to help you determine what child support should be as well as any potential deviation.
 In addition to the standard monthly payment of child support, the court can also award tax exemptions, daycare, uninsured healthcare expenses, health insurance, college, and other expenses as part of the child support order.

 When one spouse makes more than another spouse, the court may enter an award of spousal support.
 Under Washington law, the court considers many factors which include the income of both spouses, length of the marriage, age of the parties, health of the parties and more.
 Unlike child support, there are no spousal support worksheets for the family court to determine the spousal maintenance amount.
 Additionally, the amount of maintenance and the length of maintenance can vary from judge to judge depending on the facts of the case.
 If spousal support is an issue in your case, an experienced divorce lawyer in Pierce County should be consulted.
 Our attorneys are experienced helping clients obtain spousal support through divorce court in Tacoma.Parent-Child Relocation

 The laws in the state of Washington related to custody/parenting plans provide for modification in limited circumstances.
 The modification can be what is termed a "major modification" or a "minor modification".
 A major modification is where the parent who does not have most of the time seeks to change the primary home of the child.
 A minor modification does not change the primary residence of the child.
 The basis for a modification is defined by statute.
 Child support can be modified based upon a substantial change in circumstances or adjusted based upon a change in income of the parties after a set period in the child support order or statute.
-We can help you decide whether a modification action should be pursued in your case and explain the process to you.Consult an Experienced Divorce Lawyer in Pierce County
+The lawyers at Seacoma Law in Tacoma can help you decide whether a modification action should be pursued in your case and explain the process to you.How to Find a Divorce Attorney in Tacoma